 Crop insurance subsidy - partial compensation of insurance premium payments to producers who have crop insurance contracts with government-listed insurance companies covering specified types of risks.
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCTs for wheat, maize, rye, barley, oats, potatoes, sunflower, sugar and "non-MPS commodities".
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

+Payments are included in the SCTs for wheat, maize, rye, barley, oats, potatoes, sunflower, sugar and "non-MPS commodities".
+Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.

 Livestock insurance subsidy (from 2013) - partial compensation of insurance premium payments to producers who have livestock insurance contracts with government-listed insurance companies covering specified types of risks.
+Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.